Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Background

-\textbf{LMs for Recommender Systems.} Over the past decade, language models have been widely used in item recommendation tasks~\citep{hua2023index,wu2021empowering}, with two main lines of research in this area.
-The first involves using LMs to represent textual items~\citep{wu2021empowering,wu2019neural,zhang2021unbert,yuan2023go,wu-etal-2020-mind}, while the second involves using LMs as user encoders or recommendation backbones, such as SASRec, BERT4Rec~\citep{sun2019bert4rec}, GRU4Rec~\citep{hidasi2015session}, NextItNet~\citep{yuan2019simple}, and Caser~\citep{tang2018personalized}.
+\textbf{LMs for Recommender Systems.} Over the past years, LMs have been widely used in item recommendation tasks, with two main lines of research in this area.
+The first involves using LMs to represent textual items~\citep{wu2021empowering,wu2019neural,zhang2021unbert,yuan2023go,wu-etal-2020-mind}, while the second involves using LMs as user encoders or recommendation backbones, such as SASRec, BERT4Rec~\citep{sun2019bert4rec}, GRU4Rec~\citep{hidasi2015session}, NextItNet~\citep{yuan2019simple}, P5~\citep{geng2023recommendation} and GPT4Rec~\citep{li2023gpt4rec}.
 In this paper, we focus primarily on the first line of research.
-Among the various item encoders, lightweight word2vec and medium-sized BERT are the two most popular.
-The literature on this topic can further be classified into two categories: applying pre-extracted textual features (equivalent to free text encoder)~\citep{ding2021zero,bi2022mtrec,wu2021empowering} and end-to-end (E2E) training of text encoders~\citep{yuan2023go,yang2022gram}.
+Among the various item encoders, lightweight word2vec and medium-sized BERT are the two most popular options.
+The literature on this topic can further be classified into two categories: applying pre-extracted textual features (equivalent to a frozen text encoder)~\citep{ding2021zero,bi2022mtrec} and end-to-end (E2E) training of text encoders~\citep{yuan2023go,yang2022gram,li2023text}.
 While E2E training typically achieves better results than using a frozen text encoder, the latter approach is much more computationally efficient than E2E training~\citep{yuan2023go}.

-In addition, with the enormous success of ChatGPT, many recent studies have started using prompt~\citep{geng2022recommendation,li2023personalized} techniques to guide ChatGPT in achieving personalized recommendations.
-This approach directly employs the ChatGPT API, without the need for separately training a model.
-However, this approach has some significant limitations.
-For example, when the number of candidate items reaches tens of thousands or even millions, ChatGPT may not be able to effectively recall and rank them.
+The success of ChatGPT has sparked the use of prompt techniques for personalized recommendations~\citep{gao2023chat,liu2023chatgpt,dai2023uncovering}.
+This approach can directly utilize the ChatGPT API, eliminating the need for separate model training.
+It is noteworthy that in recent several months, there has been a significant amount of literature on LLM-based recommender systems, covering a variety of paradigms~\citep{wu2023survey,qin2023large,hou2023large,fan2023recommender,salemi2023lamp}. \textbf{However, this paper specifically concentrates on the utilization of LLM as the item encoder, a prominent paradigm in the field.}